Hell Fire and the Immortality of the Soul

-“Worm” which is in Greek “skōlēx” means “a maggot.”
+The word “Worm” which is in Greek “skōlēx” means “a maggot.”
 As Major, Manson, and Wright (The Mission and Message of Jesus, p.
 123) comments, “The undying worm is not the symbol of a soul which cannot die, but is the symbol of corruption which cannot be purged.”

-In Mark 9:43-48 Christ evidently refers to the same judgment fires of hell as those described in Isaiah 66:24, where we read: “They [the righteous] shall go forth, and look upon the carcasses [“dead bodies,” A.R.V.] of the men that have transgressed against me; for their worm shall not die, neither shall their fire be quenched.”
+In Mark 9:43-48, Christ evidently refers to the same judgment fires of hell as those described in Isaiah 66:24, where we read: “They [the righteous] shall go forth, and look upon the carcasses [“dead bodies,” A.R.V.] of the men that have transgressed against me; for their worm shall not die, neither shall their fire be quenched.”
 We are told in so many words that the agencies of “work” and “fire” of hell are working, not upon disembodied spirits, but upon bodies, dead bodies.

-There is nothing in the word skōlēx, “worm,” that even remotely justifies the popular explanation equating “worm” with “soul” (Isa.
-66:24), a fact recognized by almost all commentators, whatever they may think personally about the state of man in death.
+There is nothing in the word skōlēx, “worm,” that even remotely justifies the popular explanation equating “worm” with “soul” (Isaiah 66:24), a fact recognized by almost all commentators, whatever they may think personally about the state of man in death.

 In His service,